jundalisay/spblist/content/en/material/principles/intro/chapter-01.md

 ### The Octave vs the Pentatonic Scale

 Each of these layers has a sound which represents the wave of that layer.
-This manifests as the five notes of the Chinese as `Do Mi Sol Ti`

-C–D–E–G–A

-and the 'diapente' of Pythagoras, as `Do Re Mi Sol La`.
-- Sol is the Greek Sol for the sun
-- La is Greek for 'milk' which became the name of the Milky Way galaxy, as their universe

 {{< img src="/graphics/physics/doremi.jpg" alt="Universal sounds" >}}

-This gives us ratios:
+This gives us frequencies:

-Layer | Note | Ratio
+Layer | Note | Frequency
 --- | --- | ---
-Aethereal | Ti |
+Aethereal | Ti | ?
-Spatial | La |
+Spatial | La | ?
-Radiant | Sol |
+Radiant | Sol | ?
-Convertible | Mi |
+Convertible | Fa | ?
-Material | Do |
+Material | Do | 130.81

+The questions marks above will test whether the following notes to impact the corresponding layer.
+We only could do tests on material objects and so we can set 130 Hz as the base for the rest.

 The totality of the universe, combining the physical and metaphysical, have 8 tones as the octave of the Greeks and the Bagua of the Chinese.